google-deepmind/hanabi-learning-environment/README.md

 This is not an officially supported Google product.

+Every change in the Hanabi Framework in this Repo (not in HGTS).

 hanabi\_learning\_environment is a research platform for Hanabi experiments.
 The file rl\_env.py provides an RL environment using an API similar to OpenAI Gym.
 A lower level game interface is provided in pyhanabi.py for non-RL methods like Monte Carlo tree search.

 ### Getting started